davecampbell/davecampbell.github.io/docs/personal/personal.md

 ## Family
 - married to Sally.
 She's a CPA and works [here](https://hsccpa.com).
 - 4 kids, all doing their things.
-- 5 grandkids, also doing stuff.
+- 5 grandkids (#6 on the way!), also doing stuff.
 Lots of stuff.